Georgia grand jury to hear Trump election subversion case next week

 She also may be considering a wider set of charges that Ms Willis has made a career out of bringing against dozens of others.

-The state’s anti-racketeering RICO statute – typically used to break up organized crime – has been used by her office in indictments against more than two dozen people connected to a sprawling Atlanta hip-hop empire, 38 alleged gang members, and 25 educators accused of cheating Atlanta’s public school system.
+The state’s anti-racketeering RICO statute – typically used to break up organised crime – has been used by her office in indictments against more than two dozen people connected to a sprawling Atlanta hip-hop empire, 38 alleged gang members, and 25 educators accused of cheating Atlanta’s public school system.

 The RICO Act allows prosecutors to bring charges against multiple people that they believe committed separate crimes while working toward a common goal.